Is Online Gambling Legal in South Africa?

 - These casinos actively target SA players with ZAR currency and SA payment methods

 The practical difference for you: If you have a dispute with an SA-licensed operator (Hollywoodbets, Betway), you can complain to the relevant provincial gambling board — a real SA government body with enforcement power.
 If you have a dispute with an offshore casino, your recourse is to the foreign licensing authority (e.g., Curaçao), which is far less responsive.
+If you do use offshore casinos, set strict deposit limits before you start.
+We've tested every major offshore operator available to SA players — see our offshore casino comparison for the full breakdown.

 This is why we consistently recommend SA-licensed operators first.
 Read our reviews of Hollywoodbets, Betway, and Springbok Casino for the practical differences.